Ronin-Chan/KnowledgeMelon/README.md

 .\start-dev.ps1
 ```

-Or double-click `start-dev.bat` on Windows.
+Or run `start-dev.bat` on Windows.

 ## API Overview